juheekim1217/varam/README.md

 ![Superhuman Protocol](https://github.com/juheekim1217/hts/blob/main/src/assets/images/htscreenshot.png)

-The **Superhuman Protocol** is the flagship offering from **Hyperion Training Systems** (HTS), a healthtech startup focused on unlocking human potential through precision training, expert systems, and tactical readiness.
+The **Superhuman Protocol** is the flagship offering from **Varam Strength**, a healthtech startup focused on unlocking human potential through precision training, expert systems, and tactical readiness.
 Built on a Python-based logic engine, it provides lifelong training that adapts to every stage of life and performance level.

 Whether you're a parent lifting toddlers, a first responder on the job, or a retiree seeking longevity and resilience, the protocol intelligently evolves with your goals.